Beckhoff-USA-Community/TwinCAT-Automation-Interface-Measurement-projects/README.md

 # TC_AI_MeasurementProject

-Automates creation and recording of TwinCAT Measurement & Scope projects from a JSON configuration.
+Automates the creation of TwinCAT Measurement & Scope projects from a JSON configuration.

 ## Features